-On 30 June 1956 he married Marjorie June Mathieson, daughter of Sarah Mathieson of Edmonton and they subsequently had seven children.
+On 30 June 1956, he married Marjorie June Mathieson (?-2017, daughter of Sarah Mathieson of Edmonton) and they subsequently had seven children.
 He was a Director of the Winnipeg Real Estate Board and Pioneer Fraternal Association, Chairman of the St. James Cancer Society and Canadian Paraplegic Association (8 years), and a Member of the St. James Chamber of Commerce, St. James YMCA, Business Mens Club, Winnipeg Big Brothers Association, and Misericordia Hospital Foundation Board.
 In 1962, he was elected to the Manitoba Legislature, representing the Assiniboia constituency, and was re-elected in 1966, 1969, and 1973.
-Following his retirement from political life in 1977, he served for ten years as a Commissioner for the CRTC.
+Following his defeat in the 1977 election, he served for ten years as a Commissioner for the CRTC.
 In recognition of his community service, he received a Canadian Centennial Medal (1967) and Queen Elizabeth II Silver Jubilee Medal (1977).

 The Canadian Parliamentary Guide, 1960.